TsiouMiouPiou/physio-website/README.md

 - Enter your name, email, and phone number.
 - Click on the "Confirm" button to book the appointment.
 - You will receive an email confirmation shortly.
+- Check your emails.
+- Check the updated database.

 # Troubleshooting
 - Common Errors